Fraud Blocker

 Don’t Engage in “Door-to-Door” Estate Planning

-Reputable estate planners do not go door-to-door to try to get your business, nor do they cold-call you like a telemarketer.
+Reputable estate planning professionals do not go door-to-door to try to get your business, nor do they cold-call you like a telemarketer.
 Yet that is exactly what many of this new breed of estate planning scammers does, using hard-sell methods and scare tactics to convince people that they need to buy their products immediately.

 Alternatively, there are a lot of estate planning seminars that have popped up where similar “on-the-spot” purchases are pushed hard.
 While estate planning seminars aren’t inherently bad, good attorneys will understand that you need time to digest and research the information, and won’t push you to pay right away.